apify/apify-docs/docs/storage/dataset.md

     {APIFY_LOCAL_STORAGE_DIR}/datasets/{DATASET_ID}/{INDEX}.json

-> `DATASET_ID` refers to the dataset's `name` or `ID`.
+`DATASET_ID` refers to the dataset's `name` or `ID`.
 The default dataset will be stored in the `default` directory.

-To add data to the default dataset, you can use the example below (please note that using the `Apify.main()` function is optional–it is merely provided for your convenience).
+To add data to the default dataset, you can use the example below, however using the `Apify.main()` function is optional–it is merely provided for your convenience.

 ```js
 // Import the Apify SDK into your project